Mark0195/JunitTestingQAP2/README.md

 Design/Architecture Qap 2

-Unit testing for a blood donation program
+Unit testing with mocks for a blood donation program